charent/ChatLM-mini-Chinese/README.en.md

 6. belle open source instruction training data, introduction: [BELLE](https://github.com/LianjiaTech/BELLE), download: [BelleGroup](https://huggingface.co/BelleGroup), only select `Belle_open_source_1M` , `train_2M_CN`, and `train_3.5M_CN` contain some data with short answers, no complex table structure, and translation tasks (no English vocabulary list), totaling 3.7 million rows, and 3.38 million rows remain after cleaning.
 7. Wikipedia entry data, piece together the entries into prompts, the first `N` words of the encyclopedia are the answers, use the encyclopedia data of `202309`, and after cleaning, the remaining 1.19 million entry prompts and answers .
 Wiki download: [zhwiki](https://dumps.wikimedia.org/zhwiki/), convert the downloaded bz2 file to wiki.txt reference: [WikiExtractor](https://github.com/apertium/WikiExtractor).

-The total number of datasets is 10.23 million: Text to Text pre-training set: 9.3 million, evaluation set: 25,000 (because the decoding is slow, the evaluation set is not set too large). ~~Test set: 900,000~~
+The total number of datasets is 10.23 million: Text-to-Text pre-training set: 9.3 million, evaluation set: 25,000 (because the decoding is slow, the evaluation set is not set too large). ~~Test set: 900,000~~
 SFT fine-tuning and DPO optimization datasets are shown below.

 ## 2.2 Model
-T5 model (Text-To-Text Transfer Transformer), for details, see the paper: [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer](https://arxiv.org/abs/1910.10683).
+T5 model (Text-to-Text Transfer Transformer), for details, see the paper: [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer](https://arxiv.org/abs/1910.10683).

 The model source code comes from huggingface, see: [T5ForConditionalGeneration](https://github.com/huggingface/transformers/blob/main/src/transformers/models/t5/modeling_t5.py#L1557).